vbauerster/mpb/README.md

 			}
 		}()
 	}
-	// First wait for provided wg,
+	// first wait for provided wg, then
-	// then wait for all bars to complete and flush. p.Wait()
+	// wait for all bars to complete and flush p.Wait()
 ```